gaganmaheshwari/blog-webjeda/_posts/2016-05-31-optimize-fontawesome.md

 ---
-title: Optimize Font awesome to 10KB!
+title: Optimize Font Awesome to 10KB!
 desc: Font Awesome is a huge css file.
 We can optimize it for only used cases and trim it down to just 10KB!
 Use this method to reduce the size of font awesome.
 keywords:
 author: sharathdt